TOM'S FITNESS JOURNEY.

 I did it for me, I chose to change and I can’t stress enough that it is all about balance!

-I hope this provides an understanding of my journey and how I’ve possibly walked in the same shoes as you, that I understand the journey ahead of you weather that be about trying to lose and/or maintain weight, get super fit or about adopting a balanced lifestyle.
+I hope this provides an understanding of my journey and how I’ve possibly walked in the same shoes as you, that I understand the journey ahead of you whether that be about trying to lose and/or maintain weight, get super fit or about adopting a balanced lifestyle.

 I truly hope this will help you start your own journey and achieve your goals.